kleijnweb/swagger-bundle/README.md

 *SwaggerBundle only supports json in- and ouput, and only YAML Swagger defintions.*

-Go to the [release page](https://github.com/kleijnweb/swagger-bundle/releases) for details on releases and GPG verification of tags.
+Go to the [release page](https://github.com/kleijnweb/swagger-bundle/releases) to find details about the latest release.

 # This Bundle..